Ranibizumab Ophthalmic Dosage

 - This drug is for ophthalmic intravitreal injection only.

-- Each drug vial only should be used for treatment of a single eye; use of more than one injection from a vial can lead to contamination and subsequent infection.
+- Each vial or prefilled syringe should only be used for treatment of a single eye; use of more than one injection can lead to contamination and subsequent infection.

 - Adequate anesthesia and a broad-spectrum microbicide should be given prior to the injection.